Saturday, April 28, 2012

 1984: Phil Collins continued to set the pace at #1 with "Against All Odds".
 Lionel Richie had another great song making a challenge--"Hello".
 The Cars had the top new song in the Top 10 with "You Might Think".

-1987: Ray Charles encouraged Congress to increase funding for hearing research.
+1987: Ray Charles encouraged the United States Congress to increase funding for hearing research.
 "My eyes may be my handicap," he said, "but my ears are my opportunity."

 1988: Pink Floyd was in concert at Texas Stadium in Irving, Texas.

-1989: Jon Bon Jovi married high school sweetheart Dorothea Hurley.
+1989: Jon Bon Jovi married high school sweetheart Dorothea Hurley in Las Vegas, Nevada.

-1990: Sinead O'Connor remained at #1 with "Nothing Compares 2 U".
-Jane Child had the #2 song "Don't Wanna' Fall In Love", Calloway edged up to 3 with "I Wanna' Be Rich", Lisa Stansfield had #4 with "All Around the World" and Michael Bolton moved up to #5 with "How Can We Be Lovers".
+1990: Sinead O'Connor remained at #1 with "Nothing Compares 2 (sic) U (sic)".
+Jane Child had the #2 song "Don't Wanna' Fall In Love", Calloway edged up to 3 with "I Wanna' Be Rich", Lisa Stansfield had #4 with "All Around The World" and Michael Bolton moved up to #5 with "How Can We Be Lovers".

 1998: The Dave Matthews Band released the album Before These Crowded Streets.